lizschley/Ruby-on-Rails-Demo/README.md

 Node - v14.13.1

 New gem: simple_token_authentication
-(also rubocop and pry, but that was just nostalgia)
+(also rubocop and pry, just because I like them)

 After pulling:
 1. bundle install